Exterior of Spirit Tree Cidery.

 Duntroon Cyder House

-Just south of Collingwood, this rural property invites visitors to experience traditional cider made with Duntroon Parish heritage apples outdoors on the summer tasting green.
+Just south of Collingwood, this rural property invites visitors to experience traditional cider made with Duntroon Parish heritage apples.
+Duntroon Cyder House’s ciders are free of added sugar and preservatives, using traditional European methods.

 Huron, Perth, Waterloo and Wellington